Already in use by an Am Law 100 partner to train new associates.

 Am Law 100 M&A Partner

-Still have questions?
-You're not alone — law professors and deans often ask about how this Workshop fits into their curriculum, how flexible the materials are, and what’s included.
-Below are answers to the most common questions to help you feel confident before registering.
+Law school deans and professors often ask about how this Workshop helps their curriculum, how flexible the materials are, and what’s included.

 If you don’t see your question here, feel free to reach out — I’m happy to help.